-The Master of Science degree in Counseling, School Counseling specialty, is a 60-credit program that prepares students to work in elementary, middle, and secondary schools.
+The Master of Science degree in Counseling, School Counseling specialty, is a 60-credit program that prepares students to work in elementary, middle, and high schools.
+Students are also prepared to serve as school-based therapists.
 School counselors are members of the multidisciplinary team within schools, provide a range of counseling services to students, and help students focus on academic, career and social/emotional development so they achieve success in school and are prepared to lead fulfilling lives as responsible members of society.
 The preparation contains four courses that are distinctive to this specialty as well as a 700-hour practicum/internship appropriate to the School Counseling specialization.
 The table below indicates the required and elective courses that make up the School Counseling program.